Editor-in-Chief | Samuel Loncar, Ph.D.

 Is Philosophy Magic?
 The Roots of Reason in Parmenides.
 On illness, madness, and the end of what we are.

-Poetry: Politics, Religion, and Peace.
-An Interview with poet and theologian, Pádraig Ó Tuama, host of Poetry Unbound with On Being, NPR.
+Poetry: Politics, Religion, and Peace, Part Two.
+Part two of an interview with poet and theologian, Pádraig Ó Tuama, host of Poetry Unbound with On Being, NPR.

 Irony in the Age of Trump.
 Irony does not solve our problems, it simply lets us see them and call them what they are.